New Jersey Estate Planning Lawyer

-Qualified Hamilton Estate Planning Lawyers Help Clients Understand the Difference Between an Estate Plan and a Will?
+Qualified Hamilton Estate Planning Lawyers Help Clients Understand the Difference Between an Estate Plan and a Will

 A will is a legal document that sets forth your intentions regarding the distribution of your property and the care of any minor children.
 A will is an integral part of your estate plan, but not the only part.
 During a legal process called probate, your will is authenticated and the estate is administered, distributing assets to the beneficiaries.

 An estate plan is a roadmap for how all of your assets and property are allocated, preserved, managed, and distributed after death or incapacitation.

 The most fundamental step in created your estate plan is drafting your will.
 In addition, there are other important estate planning tasks, which include: